nih-fmrif/scanner-state-monitor/states_events_tasks/README.md

 1. Drive actions based on pulse sequence/scan properties and/or parameter values (by reading "HEADER_POOL" on GE, and XProtocol on Siemens?).
+   Real-time access to TWIX?
+Access at scanner "prepped" state.

+1. Adaptive experiments (e.g. staircases) - change/update acquisition/experiment
+   based on parameter estimation of parameters.

+1. In-session registration of partial brain volume data.
+Grab images generated by scanner, or potentially doing your own reconstruction.

+1. Detect and respond by acquisition-by-acquisition or TR-by-TR?